lopshopedun/cmake-netburner-demo/README.md

 # cmake-netburner-hello-world

-Demo that demonstrates how to build the project for NetBurner MOD5441X using CMake.
+Demonstration of how to build the project for NetBurner MOD5441X using CMake.

 ## Motivation